Separating k-Player from t-Player One-Way Communication, with Applications to Data Streams: Communication Complexity for Functions on a Product Space

-First we introduce the \sumequal problem (as used in Viola's work \cite{Viola:2013we}). \begin{definition} The \emph{$k$-player \sumequal over integers}, denoted by $\sumequal_k$, requires deciding whether $\sum_{i =1 }^{k} x_i = 0$, where each player $P_i$ is given an integer $x_i$ as his private input together with the integer $k$ as public input shared by all players.
+\begin{definition} The \emph{$k$-player \sumequal over integers}, denoted by $\sumequal_k$, requires deciding whether $\sum_{i =1 }^{k} x_i = 0$, where each player $P_i$ is given an integer $x_i$ as his private input together with the integer $k$ as public input shared by all players.
 In the CRS model, an additional public random string is also known to all players.
 The \emph{$k$-player \sumequal over $\Z_m$}, denoted by $\sumequal_{k,m}$, is defined similarly as $\sumequal_{k}$, except that the input items are drawn from $\Z_m$ and the summation is over $\Z_m$, for a publicly known $m$. \end{definition}

 \begin{lemma}[\cite{Viola:2013we}, Theorem~15 and Theorem~29] For every $k\in\N$, $0\le \error\le 1/3$, and in the CRS model, the $k$-player $\error$-error communication complexity of $\sumequal$ satisfies: